rivaldorodrigues/code-kata/README.md

 3. Test empty input ✅
 4. COMMIT ✅
 5. Test when input num is one ✅
-6. Test when input num is two
+6. Test when input num is two ✅
+7. COMMIT ✅
+8. Test when input num is three ✅
+9. Refactoring

 ### Utility